cicerolima/cicerolima2020/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Cicero Lima is a Postdoctoral research associate at Department of Agricultural Economics, Purdue University, USA.
-His research interest concerns agricultural economics, climate change, land-use and land-use changes.
-Currently, he is working on the impacts of heat stress on Global agricultural labor, as well as the macroeconomic consequences of enhanced biodiversity and ecosystem services, such as pollination, sea-level raise, water scarcity.
+Cicero Lima is a DSc in Applied Economics who recently finished a two-year postdoc at Purdue University - Global Trade Analysis Project (GTAP), USA.
+Cicero's most recent research has focused on how heat stress on agricultural works exacerbates crops impacts of climate change.
+Also, his research focus on macroeconomic consequences of enhanced biodiversity and ecosystem services, such as pollination, sea-level raise, water scarcity.
+He developed the Simplified International Model of agricultural Prices, Land use and the Environment for Brazil (SIMPLE-BR) a computational economic model of global agriculture which he extensively use in his research.
+The same way, the developed the Brazilian Economic Analysis (BREA) a general equilibrium model of Brazilian economy and agriculture.
+He has international experience working on several projects for WWF-UK, World Bank, Central Bank in Brazil, EMBRAPA-SRUC (Edinburgh).
+Currently, he is a research consultant under the IEEM project at IDB and wait (as the whole World) a vaccine for COVID-19 to resume the job market searching ;) .

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/cv_cicero_lima.pdf" "newtab" >}}CV{{< /staticref >}}.